About Loughborough Judo Club

 The Kodokan Judo

-In 1882, Dr. Jigoro Kano (The Father of Judo) made a comprehensive study of the ancient self-defence forms and integrated the best of these forms into a sport which is known as Kodokan Judo.
+In 1882, Dr. Jigoro Kano (The Father of Judo) studied the ancient self-defence forms and integrated them into Kodokan Judo.

 The term Kodokan breaks down into ko (lecture, study, method), do (way or path), and kan (hall or place).
 Thus it means “a place to study the way”.
 Similarly judo breaks down into ju (gentle) and do (way or path) or “the gentle way”.

-The categorization of Kodokan Judo was completed about 1887.
+The sport of Kodakan judo officially began in 1887.
 The Kodokan had three broad aims: physical education, contest proficiency and mental training.

 The Olympic Sport